ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 In the [programs](programs) directory:

 1. Add your program from 3.2.1 with filename `microbit-program-3-2-1.js`.
+2. Add your program from 3.2.2.1 with filename `microbit-program-3-2-2-1.js`.
-2. Add your program from 3.2.2 with filename `microbit-program-3-2-2.js`.
+2. Add your program from 3.2.2.2 with filename `microbit-program-3-2-2-2.js`.
 3. Add your program from 3.2.3 with filename `microbit-program-3-2-3.js`.

 In the [Lab Notebook](README.md):

 1. Link to your program from 3.2.1.
 2. Link to a demo video for your program from 3.2.1.
-3. Link to your program from 3.2.2.
+3. Link to your program from 3.2.2.1.
-4. Link to a demo video for your program from 3.2.2.
+4. Link to a demo video for your program from 3.2.2.1.
+5. Link to your program from 3.2.2.2.
+6. Link to a demo video for your program from 3.2.2.2.
-5. Link to your program from 3.2.3.
+7. Link to your program from 3.2.3.
-6. Link to a demo video for your program from 3.2.3.
+8. Link to a demo video for your program from 3.2.3.

 ### Step 4: Beyond `if...else`